nextflow-io/training/docs/basic_training/operators.md

 ### `splitJson()`

-We can also easily parse the JSON file format using the `splitJson` channel operator.
+You can parse the JSON file format using the `splitJson` channel operator.

 The `splitJson` operator supports JSON arrays: